falsechicken/ai_loader/README.md

 ai_plugins = {}; -- Table of ai_plugins to load.

-admins = {}; -- Table of JIDs of users who are allowed to administer admin commands.

 -- Table of user permissions used by plug-ins.
 Example: permissions = {
   ["user1@example.org"] = {"permission1", "permission2"},